R-Repo/PCAforMotorcycleAccidents/README.md

 I have permission to share these results.
 Since much of the work I completed is deemed intellectual property for the company I'm only including a small subsection.

+## The problem

+> Automatically calibrate the insurance box without physical intervention in order to automatically detect when a motorcycle has an accident.

+Once the devices are calibrated detecting accidents are trivial - We just need to know when the bike is on it's side.
+In particular we just need to know when acceleration due to gravity is no longer downwards.

 ## Context for the problem

 Insurance black boxes were designed for cars.
 Retrofitting them on to motorcycles means the inbuilt algrorithms have to be modified.
 In particular: